20世紀においてアメリカが世界の覇権を握り、新たな国際秩序を築くなかで、その影響を日本ほど深く受けた国は他にないだろう。日米の特異な関係は、しばしば「不自然な親密さ」とさえ呼ばれてきた。

 In the twentieth century, as the United States assumed global hegemony and constructed a new international order, perhaps no country was more profoundly influenced than Japan.
 The peculiar relationship between Japan and the United States has often even been described as an “unnatural intimacy.”

-Since its founding through settlement and the establishment of the original thirteen colonies on the eastern seaboard, the United States has pursued frontier expansion as a national doctrine under the banner of Manifest Destiny, dispossessing Native American lands while continually expanding westward.
-This expansion eventually crossed the Pacific, leading to the annexation of Hawaii, the governance of Japan following the Pacific War, and further extensions of geopolitical dominance into the Korean Peninsula, Vietnam, and the Middle East within the postwar Cold War framework.
-When postwar Japan’s Americanization is reconsidered as one passage within this imperial westward movement, how might the suburban and peripheral landscapes familiar to us emerge within the historical horizon of this era?
+Since its founding through settlement and the establishment of the original thirteen colonies on the eastern seaboard, the United States has pursued frontier expansion as a national doctrine under the banner of Manifest Destiny, dispossessing Native American lands while extending its territory ever westward.
+This expansion eventually crossed the Pacific, leading to the annexation of Hawaii, the governance of Japan following the Pacific War, and further extensions of geopolitical dominance into the Korean Peninsula, Vietnam, and the Middle East within the postwar Cold War order.
+When postwar Japan’s Americanization is reconsidered as one waypoint within this imperial westward movement, what kind of presence do the familiar landscapes of suburbs and peripheries assume within the historical horizon of this era?

-Beginning from such a question, Ishikawa has repeatedly undertaken road trips along the outskirts of Tokyo since 2017, continuing to photograph these environments.
-At that time in the United States, Donald Trump had assumed the presidency under the slogan “Make America Great Again,” while widespread attention was directed toward the decline of the so-called Rust Belt and the rise of post-truth politics.
-Meanwhile in Japan, under the slogan “Beautiful Country, Japan,” large-scale urban redevelopment advanced toward the second Tokyo Olympics, aiming to reenact the momentum of the high economic growth period.
-Within this context, Ishikawa focused on subjects such as abandoned buildings from the bubble era left behind by history, wastelands produced by reckless development during rapid economic growth, former mining sites that supported Japan’s modernization, traces of natural disasters intensified by recent climate change, and strange landscapes encountered around U.S. military bases and along arterial highways.
-These fragmentary photographs, bearing traces of various forms of violence, are reconfigured and presented in a structure resembling a road movie.
+Beginning with this question, Ishikawa has continued photographing since 2017 while repeatedly undertaking road trips through the outskirts of Tokyo.
+At that time in the United States, Donald Trump had assumed the presidency under the slogan “Make America Great Again,” and widespread attention was directed toward the decline of the so-called Rust Belt and the problems of post-truth politics.
+Meanwhile in Japan, under the slogan “Beautiful Country, Japan,” large-scale urban redevelopment advanced in central Tokyo in anticipation of the second Tokyo Olympics, framed as a reenactment of the high economic growth era.
+Within this context, Ishikawa focused primarily on subjects such as decaying bubble-era architecture left behind by time, wastelands produced by reckless development during the period of rapid economic growth, mines that had supported Japan’s modernization, traces of recent natural disasters intensified by climate change, and uncanny landscapes encountered around U.S. military bases and along arterial highways.
+These fragmentary photographs—bearing the marks of various forms of violence—are reconfigured and presented in a structure reminiscent of a road movie.

-This series places particular emphasis on the “Americanization” of postwar Japan and its mythological function.
-American imagery has been imitated and reproduced through commodities, cinema, and artistic culture, permeating every corner of everyday life in Japan through media circulation.
-Within the landscapes surrounding Tokyo, these influences have taken root in peculiar and uneven ways.
-Such American images are at once cultural and material, inseparable from ideological and political concepts such as “freedom,” “equality,” “democracy,” and “prosperity.”
+This series places particular emphasis on the “Americanization” of postwar Japan and its mythological functioning.
+American imagery has been imitated and reproduced through commodities, cinema, and artistic culture, permeating every corner of Japanese daily life through media circulation.
+Within the cultural landscape surrounding Tokyo, these images have taken root in distorted and uneven ways.
+Such American imagery has been inseparable not only from material and cultural forms but also from political ideals and imaginaries such as “freedom,” “equality,” “democracy,” and “prosperity.”

-Having spent his childhood in suburban areas on the outskirts of a major metropolis, Ishikawa draws upon the influence of American culture familiar to him as well as the methodologies and critical perspectives embedded in the lineage of American photography he has long studied and admired.
-By at times adopting or disguising these approaches, he presents a viewpoint in which multiple relationships intertwine, drifting between fiction and reality.
-Through images that evoke both the immediacy of the “here and now” and a longing for a “place that is nowhere,” he seeks to explore what remains unchanged within what is constantly changing.
+Having spent his childhood in suburban areas on the outskirts of a major metropolis, Ishikawa draws upon both the influence of American culture that shaped his formative years and the methodological and critical lineage of American photography to which he has long felt an affinity.
+Through strategies of quotation and occasional mimicry or disguise, he presents a perspective in which multiple relationships intertwine, drifting between fiction and reality.
+By depicting a longing for places that are simultaneously “here and now” and “nowhere in particular,” the work seeks what remains unchanged within that which is constantly changing.

-As of 2026, anachronistic and imperialistic military invasions continue to unfold across the world, while new tensions between the United States and China have become increasingly visible.
-Against the backdrop of the perceived end of Pax Americana and the prolonged stagnation of Japan’s economy since the collapse of the bubble era, there have been growing calls to reconsider colonial ideologies and the framework of Western-centered modernity.
-Within this historical condition, the series suggests the ambiguity of national identity while attempting to visualize both the differences and similarities between the global and the local.
-It also raises questions—through an ironic perspective—about today’s dystopian condition, in which economic globalization intersects with political nationalism and shifts in the media environment have blurred the boundaries between reality and fiction.
+As of 2026, anachronistic and imperialistic military invasions continue to occur worldwide, while new tensions between the United States and China have become increasingly visible.
+Against the backdrop of the waning of Pax Americana and the prolonged stagnation of Japan’s economy since the collapse of the bubble era, calls have intensified to reconsider colonial ideologies and the framework of Western-centered modernity.
+Within this historical moment, the series suggests the ambiguity of national identity while attempting to visualize both the differences and similarities between the global and the local.
+It also adopts an ironic perspective to question today’s dystopian condition, in which economic globalization intersects with political nationalism and shifting media environments blur the boundary between reality and fiction.

 Other works